OpenSourceLAN/steam-discover/README.md

 A tool to discover Steam clients on your network and find out what they are playing.

+### Steam API - Breaking Changes

+Steam API now restricts who can view your game activity.
+The default setting is "Friends only".
+This means that the only users whose state you can see are friends of the account whose API key you are using, or users who have changed the profile setting away from default.
+This severely limits the utility of this application.

 ### Features

 * Discovers steam clients on your LAN using the In Home Streaming discovery protocol